 This October, join us for the inaugural Life Stories Institute - a four-day intensive learning experience that will train service providers, educators, theatre artists and others from across the country how to teach our award-winning Life Stories Program in their own communities.

-The Life Stories Program is a proven curricular model that teaches people from typically marginalized populations - including incarcerated youth, seniors in assisted living facilities, and homeless women in substance recovery - how to create original dramatic works for the stage and screen using their real-life experiences as inspiration.
+The Life Stories Program, which will convene Oct is a proven curricular model that teaches people from typically marginalized populations - including incarcerated youth, seniors in assisted living facilities, and homeless women in substance recovery - how to create original dramatic works for the stage and screen using their real-life experiences as inspiration.

 We are now accepting applications for the Life Stories Institute class of 2014.
+The first insititute class will convene October 16-19.
 To ensure individual attention, attendance is limited to 16 participants.
 Attendees may also be eligible for continuing education credits.

 Apply for the Life Stories Institute now.
 Application requirements include a work resume, a theatrical/arts resume (if you have one), statement of purpose, two letters of recommendation, and a $20 application fee.